-Draw a great looking Sweater with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Sweater with easy, step-by-step drawing instructions, and video tutorial.

 During the 1400s, fishermen's wives on the English island of Jersey knitted wool garments for their husbands.
 Because of wool's natural oils, the garments kept the men warm even in damp conditions.